julian-barker/reading-notes/README.md

 2. Criticism is an important part of the feedback loop of progress - take it in, **reflect**, and apply it if necessary.
 3. The success of others does not take away from your own - rather, it should **inspire** you and maybe serve as azimuth for your progression.

+In the words of William Ernest Henley:

+> I am the master of my fate,
+> I am the captain of my soul.

+## Reading Notes

+### Day 1

+- Nothing here yet

 ## Here's a link to my portfolio: